-In a typical Filipino household, children as early as six years old are trained for chores like washing the dishes and house cleaning among others.
-However, as years pass, parents are becoming more protective of their children that they spare them from these duties.
+In a typical Filipino household, children as young as six years old are trained for chores like washing the dishes and house cleaning, among others.
+However, as years pass, parents are becoming more protective of their children, sparing them from these duties.

 Sometimes, kids would bargain to receive something in exchange for doing the chores, like a new scooter, a new iPad and even a trip to Disneyland.
 And parents at times gladly oblige.
 The Gospel talks about carrying one‘s cross.
 Children even at an early age can already be taught about sharing, giving up something and expecting nothing in return.